 PanOS 11.2 Review

-The current Palo Alto recommended version is 11.2.4-h7.
-PanOS 11.2.8 is the newest version but has some known issues that can have a high impact.
+The current Palo Alto recommended version is 11.2.7-h4.
+PanOS 11.2.10-h2 is the newest version, but it has some known issues that can have a high impact.
 Some of the issues are:

 PanOS 11.2 Conclusion

-NWG recommends PanOS 11.2.4-h7 for all devices that require PanOS 11.2.X.
-PanOS 11.2.X only has a ~5% adoption rate across Palo Alto platforms.
+NWG recommends PanOS 11.2.7-h8 for all devices that require PanOS 11.2.X.
+PanOS 11.2.7-h8 is the most stable version that remediates the high-severity vulnerability CVE-2026-0227.
+NWG reviewed this vulnerability when released and determined that, since there is no evidence of exploitation, and this vulnerability does not create a path for compromise or impact the security of the network, there was no need for an out-of-cycle upgrade.
+PanOS 11.2.X only has a ~8% adoption rate across Palo Alto platforms.
 NWG recommends earlier versions of PanOS where possible.

 PanOS 11.1